Jean Hoxie: Biography

 Jean Hoxie was of Polish descent.

 The Hoxies' contribution has been summarized as: "If asked to name the dominating force in Michigan tennis history, any person even remotely aware of our sport would undoubtedly arrive at the names of Jean and Jerry Hoxie.
 Indeed, the list of state and national junior champions produced from that most unlikely location, Hamtramck, is a testament to the true greatness of what these two astonishing people achieved."
 Hamtramck tennis was of such import that it has been treated in works of fiction.

 She coached more than 300 U.S. National tennis champions, and one world champion.
 Bartkowicz won the girls' Wimbledon singles title in 1964.

 Famous tennis clinic pupils included Spanish Chief of State Francisco Franco and U.S. First Lady Jacqueline Kennedy.
 The Kennedy lessons were given at the White House.

 For the three final years of her career, Jean Hoxie taught at the Northwood Institute in Midland, Michigan.
 On 6 May 1970, she died in an automobile accident from her own car on the Northwood campus.
-Her remains are buried at White Chapel Memorial Cemetery in Troy, Michigan.